liatrio/devops-bootcamp/docs/4/containers-helm.md

 ?> Do not use `helm create` for this exercise.

-3. Add a `configmap.yaml` file to the template folder and define a ConfigMap Kubernetes resource with some data.
+3. Add a `configmap.yaml` file to the templates folder and define a ConfigMap Kubernetes resource with some data.

 ?> Review the [Kubernetes ConfigMaps docs](https://kubernetes.io/docs/concepts/configuration/configmap/) to find a description and example of ConfigMap resources